EARnagram/lessons/sec1/derry_dog_html_lab/README.md

 ## HTML/CSS Lab

+My poor ol' Uncle Derry needs your help.
+I hate pushing him off on you guys but he's just more annoying by the minute - constantly calling me about his dang dog.

-Well, lemme tell you, my terribly sad Uncle Derry has been projecting onto his dog again, and is determined he needs to help his pup, Bobo, find someone special.
+I get the feeling he's been projecting onto it again.
+He's determined he needs to help his pup, Bobo, find someone special.

-Living alone near a pond more sewage than water leads you to do some crazy things, but it also affords you a lot of thinking time.
-Good ol' Uncle Derry has been trying to build website with those lonely hours.
+Living alone near a pond more sewage than water leads you to do some crazy things, but it also affords you a lot of thinking time, and poor ol' Uncle Derry has been trying to build website with those lonely hours.

-While this seems positive, ever since he found out I was a web developer, he's been *hounding* me for help.
-Now he needs me to find a date for his dog - it's time to make some dog dating webpages!
+While this seems like a positive use of time, ever since he found out I was a web developer, he's been *hounding* me for help.
+Now he needs me to him find other find other dog's dating profiles - it's time to make some dog dating webpages!

 #### Final Result